A librarian through and through, Virginia Allain writes about book topics, researching, and information for library users and librarians.

-Video of an Appraiser Assessing the Value of a Civil War Diary
+Video: Appraiser Assessing Civil War Diary

 Finding the Right Buyer for a Journal

 I was able to sell one diary to a college library.
 The writer was a student there in the 1800s, so the daily details in this diary had value to the college.
 They were quite interested when I described what the student wrote about the teachers, entertainment, daily expenses and events of that time.
-They willingly paid the price that I set for the diary plus the shipping costs.
+They willingly paid the price that I set for the diary, plus the shipping costs.

-What If You Can't Find a Buyer
+What If You Can't Find a Buyer?

-Video of Another Diary Collector
+Video: Diary Collector

-Example: Finding the Family for an 1886 Diary
+How I Found the Family for an 1886 Diary

 I have an 1886 diary for J.M.
 Boyles of New Castle, Pennsylvania.
 It's been in my collection for years.
 It's time to find the descendants of this man or at least place it with a historical museum in that area.
 He isn't related to me.